JBuongio/jbuongio.github.io/_pages/cv.md

 **Guest lectures**

-Department of Microbiology; Bioinformatics course, Metatranscriptomics and MAGs Fall 2019
+Univ. of TN, Department of Microbiology; Bioinformatics course, Metatranscriptomics and MAGs Fall 2019

-Division of Biology; Cellular and Molecular Biology course, Energy and Enzymes Fall2016
+Univ. of TN, Division of Biology; Cellular and Molecular Biology course, Energy and Enzymes Fall2016

-Department of Earth and Planetary Sciences; Earth, Life, and Time course, Fossil records Spring 2014
+Univ. of TN, Department of Earth and Planetary Sciences; Earth, Life, and Time course, Fossil records Spring 2014

 **Teaching Experience**

 Software Carpentry Workshop Dec.
 2017

-Division of Biology Graduate Teaching Assistant, Univ. of TN, Knoxville 2014-2015
+<ins>Division of Biology Graduate Teaching Assistant, Univ. of TN, Knoxville 2014-2015</ins>

 _Organization/Function of the Cell_